Introduction

 - Similar to the word organic, which denotes churches that emphasize the whole body working together, each part doing its part, the priesthood of all believers working, wholeness speak to caring for the whole person.
 It’s less about membership or ticking attendance, tithing or ticking training course boxes.

-- Wholeness matters when you’re establishing spiritual families with the DNA of slow kingdom.
-Go low and go slow because when you go fast, you miss the wholeness.
+- Wholeness matters when you’re establishing spiritual families with the DNA of slow Go low and go slow because when you go fast, you miss the wholeness.
 (The Holy Spirit is confined to an hour to do its work in every gathering).

 - When you serve Slow Churches, you are concerned about the whole person.
 It’s less about membership or ticking attendance, tithing or ticking training course boxes.